 Access date: 30.03.2022

-The project objective is to create a system of inclusive education of seniors (based on the common methodology) with the use of information technology and active engagement of the seniors into the creation of the content of individual courses, including participation in their implementation.
+The main goal of the project entitled “Inclusive Senior Education through Virtual U3A” is to create a system of inclusive education of seniors (based on the common methodology) with the use of information technology and active engagement of the seniors into the creation of the content of individual courses, including participation in their implementation.
 Another project objective is to systematically engage the youth into the education of seniors.

 Within the project, a new methodology is created.
 The methodology integrates innovations leading to improvements of inclusive senior education and elimination of weak points.
 The main focus is on accomplishment of four pillars: